puppetlabs/gatling-puppet-load-test/docs/results.md

 ## Tune settings
 The current values for the settings available for tuning via the [pe_tune](https://github.com/tkishel/pe_tune) module are captured in the `current_tune_settings.json` file.
+This file is created by the [`util/tune/current_settings.rb`](../util/tune/current_settings.rb) script which gets the actual settings from the relevant configuration files.
+This script is called prior to the execution of the scenario.

 ---